steinio/Smart-Garage-Door/README.md

 The components have all arrived, so now there are no more excuses.

-First thing to do is to see if I can compile a simple program on the ESP8266, and get it connected to my WiFi.
+First thing I want to do is to see if I can compile a simple program on the ESP8266, and get it connected to my WiFi, since this is the most important component in this project.

 I decided to use the Arduino IDE to program the ESP8266, as this is the framework I am most experienced with.
 To do this you first have to add the ESP9266 board by using the board manager in the Arduino IDE, by following the 3 steps below.